 PiCAT Practice Test 2024 Study Guide (UPDATED)

 The Prescreen Internet Computerized Adaptive Test (PiCAT) is an alternative to current ASVAB testing procedures.
 It is an unsupervised, full version of the ASVAB you may take on your own time.
 This test predicts future military training and job success.
-People with high scores on this test have a better chance of qualifying for entry into the military and into select jobs within the military.
+People with high scores on this test have a better chance of qualifying for entry into the military and select jobs within the military.

 PiCAT Practice Test 2024